notforyou23/Reg6Dash/_backups/README.md

 3. **Sauna Control**
    - `WeatherDashboard` uses `fetchSaunaData` to poll the HUUM controller and determine current status, heating progress, or error states.
-   - Clicking the "Turn Sauna On/Off" button triggers `toggleSauna`, which sends an authenticated POST request to the controller API.
+   - Clicking the “Turn Sauna On/Off” button triggers `toggleSauna`, which sends an authenticated POST request to the controller API.
    - UI classes reflect the sauna state: heating, offline, locked, or emergency stop.
-   - **Adaptive polling** automatically adjusts update frequency based on sauna state.

 4. **Animations and Themes**
    - Temperature, pressure, and wind cards create dynamic DOM elements for sun/cloud effects, atmospheric particles, and swirling wind lines.